GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Experimental Results

 \textbf{Target Models.} We evaluate \ourname on six recent open-source large language models released by three major developers: Meta, Alibaba, and Google.
 Specifically, we include both code-specialized models (CodeLlama~\cite{roziere2023code}) and general-purpose instruction-tuned models (Llama3~\cite{dubey2024llama}, Qwen3~\cite{qwen3technicalreport}, and Gemma3~\cite{team2025gemma} families).
 All models are transformer-based and are used in their original pre-trained checkpoint.

 \textbf{Evaluation Dataset.} For security neuron identification and fine-tuning, we use the CyberNative Code Vulnerability and Security Dataset~\cite{Code_Vulnerability_Security_DPO}.
-The dataset consists of aligned pairs of secure and insecure code snippets corresponding to the same natural-language prompt, making it well-suited for the security neuron identification.
-Experiments are primarily conducted on two programming languages, C++ and Java, as they represent distinct and security-critical segments of the software ecosystem.
-C++ is widely used in low-level and performance-critical systems, including operating systems, system libraries, and embedded software, where memory safety vulnerabilities such as buffer overflows and use-after-free errors are common and can have severe consequences~\cite{lu2008learning,szekeres2013sok}.
-Java, in contrast, is extensively used in large-scale application development and the Android ecosystem, where security issues often arise from improper input validation, insecure API usage, and flawed authentication or authorization logic~\cite{felt2011survey,arzt2014flowdroid}.
-Furthermore, to assess the generalization of \ourname, we extend the evaluation to Swift and Go, detailed in Section~\ref{subsec:Protecting More Programming Languages}.

-For each language, we use all (424) secure–insecure code pairs from the dataset, resulting in a balanced dataset with clear security contrasts.
+The dataset consists of 4\,656 aligned pairs of secure and insecure code snippets corresponding to the same natural-language prompt, making it well-suited for the security neuron identification. make it compact Experiments are primarily conducted on C++ and Java, which cover distinct security-critical domains.
+C++ is widely used in low-level and performance-critical systems, where memory-safety vulnerabilities such as buffer overflows and use-after-free errors can have severe consequences~\cite{lu2008learning,szekeres2013sok}.
+Java is broadly used in large-scale applications and Android, where security issues often involve improper input validation, insecure API usage, and flawed authentication or authorization logic~\cite{felt2011survey,arzt2014flowdroid}.
+To assess the generalization of \ourname, we further evaluate Swift, commonly used in the Apple ecosystem, and Go, widely adopted for cloud, network, and backend services, as detailed in Section~\ref{subsec:Protecting More Programming Languages}.
+Repository-level vulnerabilities, multi-file analysis, and Python-specific security issues are not considered in this work.
+For each language, we use all secure–insecure code pairs from the dataset.
 These samples are used both for security neuron identification and for supervised fine-tuning.
-To evaluate security behavior, we prompt each fine-tuned model with held-out (i.e, separate) coding prompts drawn from the dataset, ensuring that evaluation measures generalization rather than memorization.
+Evaluation is performed on held-out prompts that are excluded from neuron identification and fine-tuning, preventing train–test leakage and ensuring that results measure generalization rather than memorization.